sirredbeard/unofficial-webapp-office-poc1/README.md

 This replaces the previous Qt5, Qt5 WebEngine, C++, and QML stack.

-Reduces snap package size from 115M to
+Reduces snap package size from 115M to <1 M.

 Supports Wayland.